Hamidhasan/ghc/type-app-docs/ResearchJournal.md

 Incidentally, I found an interesting tidbit in the HsExpr syntax.
 One of the cases is on Line 315, which uses explicit type application [in generic programming?]; it may be useful for my project to re-use this piece of abstract syntax (no parser rule generates this syntax though).

+#### Thursday, June 6

+I think I have more or less completed the Abstract Syntax piece that needs to be implemented in the compiler.
+I added a new node, ETypeApp, that has a type and another expression that follows so it can be chained (you can multiple explicit type applications).

+However, now I am working on the parser, and have reached a little stumbling block.
+Straightforward, most of the suggested changes in syntax simply do not work.
+This will require either adding new brackets, which may be cumbersome, or some more intricate hacking of the LR grammar.
+It is possible that my approach is slightly wrong and I have to modify where the explicit type application can fit into the function application syntax (i.e., my current code in the parser is located in the wrong set of rules).

+I may need to create a new token (for example, "{| |}" brackets).
+However, I am not going to do this just yet.
+If I want to do it, it will require editing the Lexer.x (Alex) file, which does not look very straightforward.